Downtown Knoxville's Business Owners

 You'll find this special spot just off Gay Street.

 Caroline Farris, ACF Jewelry

-Caroline Farris patented parts of her famous endless chain jewelry, a personally designed, clasp-less bracelet she describes as “somewhere between buying a bracelet and getting a tattoo.”
-The chain is soldered in place and is a semi-permanent piece of jewelry.
+Caroline Farris is a pioneer of the rapidly growing trend of semi-permanent jewelry.
+Her famous Endless Chain™️ is a personally designed, clasp-less bracelet, necklace, or anklet she describes as “somewhere between buying a bracelet and getting a tattoo.”
+The chain is soldered in place.

 Find ACF Jewelry in the Old City.

 Art Market Gallery is a cooperative of more than 50 East Tennessee artists dedicated to providing a vibrant marketplace for original art and fine crafts.
 They also have outdoor glass décor, pottery items, and jewelry.